RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 synchronization process is automatically stopped.

-For other errors, the synchronization process continues running on the assumption that the error will be automatically resolved.
+For other errors, the synchronization process continues running on the assumption that the error automatically resolves.

 Examples of errors that require user intervention for their resolution and that stop the synchronization process include: